Table of Contents

 A Clean Connection

-Besides the atomizer, it’s also a good idea to keep the connections with the battery clean.
+Besides the wax atomizer, it’s also a good idea to keep the connections with the battery clean.
 An atomizer in tip-top shape becomes useless when you don’t have the right power driving through it.
-So, keeping the connection in good shape is as important as cleaning the atomizer.
+So, keeping the connection in good shape is as important as how to clean atomizers.

 Get some smooth tissue or lint-free cloth and some isopropyl alcohol.
 Dip the cloth in the alcohol and gently wipe the connection’s threading.
 Make sure there are no lints/scraps that get stuck to the threading.
 This can disrupt the connection later or even be a fire hazard.
 When you’re done, there should be zero traces of material or liquid on the connection.
 Make sure that each part gets properly dried out before reassembling the device.